Iván Marcano: Porto

-Marcano signed a four-year contract with FC Porto on 11 August 2014, replacing Manchester City-bound Eliaquim Mangala.
+Marcano signed a four-year contract with Porto on 11 August 2014, replacing Manchester City-bound Eliaquim Mangala.
 He became the sixth Spaniard to join the Portuguese club after compatriot Julen Lopetegui took over three months earlier.

-On 21 April 2015, Marcano was sent off for a second yellow card as Porto lost 6–1 away to FC Bayern Munich in the quarter-finals of the UEFA Champions League, being eliminated from the tournament despite having won the first leg.
-In his third season he scored four goals – five in all competitions– but his team could only finish third.
+On 21 April 2015, Marcano was sent off for a second yellow card as Porto lost 6–1 away to Bayern Munich in the quarter-finals of the UEFA Champions League, being eliminated from the tournament despite having won the first leg.
+He scored four goals in his third season – five in all competitions– but his team could only finish third.

-On 6 November 2016, after several occasions on which he wore the armband after the titular was replaced, Marcano acted as captain for the first time as a starter, in a 1–1 home draw against S.L.
-Benfica.
+On 6 November 2016, after several occasions on which he wore the armband after the titular was replaced, Marcano acted as captain for the first time as a starter, in a 1–1 home draw against Benfica.
 He scored his first Champions League goal on 17 October 2017, closing the 3–2 group-stage away defeat to RB Leipzig just before half-time.
 In addition, he netted a career-best five times in the domestic league in the 2017–18 campaign, which ended with the conquest of the Primeira Liga championship after five years.

 Roma

-Marcano moved to the Italian Serie A on 31 May 2018, with the 30-year-old agreeing to a three-year deal at AS Roma.
+Marcano moved to the Italian Serie A on 31 May 2018, with the 30-year-old agreeing to a three-year deal at Roma.
 He made his league debut on 31 August, playing the first half of the 2–1 away loss to AC Milan.

 During his spell at the Stadio Olimpico, Marcano appeared in only 13 competitive matches, with Federico Fazio, Kostas Manolas and Juan Jesus playing more frequently in central defence.
 He scored his only goal in the last 16 of the Coppa Italia in a 4–0 home win against Virtus Entella of Serie C on 14 January 2019.